Intro: Best Retirement Planning Software Apps & Investment Management Software for 2017

 Outperforming the Market

-Personal Capital’s investment strategy outperformed the S&P 500 by more than 1.5% each year, all while experiencing lower volatility.
+Personal Capital’s investment strategy outperformed the S&P 500 by 1.2% each year, all while experiencing lower volatility.

 More information about Personal Capital’s investment approach can be found here.